 Alcohol Violation Sanctions

-- First Offense – A written warning letter, three month housing probation, a $100 fine, case turned over to law enforcement if a violation of civil law and alcohol education program with the Wellbeing & Accessibility Center.
+Second Offense –Nine-month housing probation, a $100 fine, case turned over to law enforcement if a violation of civil law and additional alcohol education with the Wellbeing & Accessibility.

 Illegal Drug Violation Sanctions